godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-3.md

 date: 2026-03-26 12:00:00
 ---

-Following hot on the heels of the last snapshot, the third development snapshot is now out!
+Following hot on the heels of the last snapshot, the third development snapshot for what will become Godot 4.7 is now out!
 This snapshot comes packed with some long-awaited features, some of which may *transform* the way you design GUIs in Godot.
 As always, we need as much testing as possible to ensure everything can be stabilized.

 Please consider [supporting the project financially](#support), if you are able.
 Godot is maintained by the efforts of volunteers and a small team of paid contributors.
 Your donations go towards sponsoring their work and ensuring they can dedicate their undivided attention to the needs of the project.